What to Ask (and Look For) When It’s Time to Explore Senior Living Communities

 What are your security measures for the building and for resident rooms?

-You may ask whether entry is by code or key fob and if there are security guards present.
+You may ask what type of security system is being used in the building, whether entry is by code or key fob and if there are security guards present.
 This will give you an idea of the building and personal safety, and may help you narrow down your list.

 How much notice is required for moving out and are there penalties?